By Joseph Graff, Paul Graff, and Thomas Veatch

 To the Charlotte comments, (5) might instead say, "Wow, what's worse, a Nazi, or a cynic playing a Nazi, pretending it's normal?"

-To the hyperventilating right: "Oh, shall the left all take up arms then, to fight your militias, really?
+To the hyperventilating right: "Oh, shall the left all take up arms to match, then, to fight your militias, really?
 Is that what you want?
 Didn't you hear that an eye for an eye soon leaves everyone blind?"

 Enough now, children.